 The hardest group of people to work with is usually teenagers since many volunteers are in the same age group.
 How to find the right words?
 Talking to teenagers and young adults about treatment, first of all, is not simple even in the most mundane setting.
 However, youth centers and shelters where many of these problems are easier to crystallize, it is even harder.
 On these occasions volunteers lean on each other for physical and moral support.

 The idea about talking to young adults in a different situation, meaning, in a school is nothing new.
 Choosing the right audience is the first step but it doesn’t make it any easier since young adults on many occasions don’t really listen or don’t really pay attention since their young spirit is whispering: “Don’t worry, it’s never going to happen to you”, and so they only hear parts of what the teachers and volunteers are saying.

 Perhaps it is easier to talk about addictions if the talker is a teenager as well and either has experienced or is still experiencing the always-lingering effects of addiction.
 Since teenagers are the most media influenced group, picking out food addiction was a simple solution.
-Standing in front of them with someone who is suffering from an eating disorder and explaining that diet, weight loss, just as drugs and alcohol or smoking, can become an addiction.
+Standing in front of them with someone who is suffering from an eating disorder and explaining diets and these other regimens to shedding inches, just as drugs and alcohol or smoking, can become an addiction.

 Word after word and these teens open up, speaking out about addiction as a whole and what it means to them.
 It is a conversation about smoking and possibilities of breast cancer, alcohol and drug-use prevention, and after that, many of these young birds leave the room with a very thoughtful look on their faces.
 Some time ago, mentioning breast cancer, after everything, wouldn’t have had any reaction but today it makes the girls in the room nod.